unisonweb/unison/unison-src/transcripts/merge.md

 .> project.delete project
 ```

-Here's a more complicated example that demonstrates the same idea.
+Here's a more involved example that demonstrates the same idea.

 ```ucm:hide
 .> project.create-empty project